 The Freshman Urban Program (FUP) is a service-focused community-exploring program aimed at introducing freshmen to MIT and to life in an urban college environment.
 Participants have the opportunity to get to know each other, MIT staff, and their counselors through fun and focused public service activities.
 Besides acclimating incoming students to their new environment, FUP enables them to explore and begin to understand the needs of the Cambridge/Boston communities, and the role that students can play in meeting these needs through leadership and service.
-FUP is an MIT Public Service Center program.
+FUP is an Priscilla King Gray Public Service Center program.

 This year we will be looking to closely align activities to the mission and spirit of FUP, and to continue improvements on past programming.
 Coordinators should be leaders that are eager to improve the program, open to making changes, and not afraid to take risks!

-The coordinator commitment starts in spring semester 2014, when coordinators will work with PSC staff to review applications and interview potential counselors (February), organize counselor trainings (March/April), and plan FUP alum community service reunions (March, April or May).
+The coordinator commitment starts in spring semester 2014, when coordinators will work with PKG Center staff to review applications and interview potential counselors (February), organize counselor trainings (March/April), and plan FUP alum community service reunions (March, April or May).
 Coordinators will spend approximately 25 hours on these activities over the spring semester.

-During summer 2014, coordinators will work closely with PSC staff to plan the logistics of the FUP program, and a commitment of at least 10 hours a week is required for each coordinator, as is attendance at weekly check-in meetings.
+During summer 2014, coordinators will work closely with PKG Center staff to plan the logistics of the FUP program, and a commitment of at least 10 hours a week is required for each coordinator, as is attendance at weekly check-in meetings.
 It is strongly preferred that both coordinators are on or near campus over the summer to be able to attend check-in meetings in person.

 It is expected that FUP 2014 will be held during freshman pre-orientation, and coordinators are expected to have no other time commitments during this period, as well as the week and a half prior during which time coordinators pull together final logistics and lead counselor training.